James Renshaw Cox

-James Renshaw Cox (1886–1951) was an American Roman Catholic priest of Pittsburgh, Pennsylvania, known for his pro-labor activism.
+James Renshaw Cox (March 7, 1886 – March 20, 1951) was an American Roman Catholic priest of Pittsburgh, Pennsylvania, known for his pro-labor activism.
 He was a candidate for President of the United States in 1932, and also an organizer of a massive protest march on Washington, DC.

-Biography
+Early life

 Cox was born in 1886 in the Lawrenceville neighborhood of Pittsburgh, growing up in an unparalleled period of industrial expansion.
 He began as a cab driver and steelworker, working his way through Duquesne University.
 He next entered Saint Vincent Seminary in Latrobe, Pennsylvania and was ordained in 1911.
 From 1917 to 1919, he served in World War I as chaplain at Base Hospital 27 at the Mongazon Seminary in Angers, France.

 After the war, he enrolled in the University of Pittsburgh, earning a master of economics degree, and he was appointed pastor in 1923 at Old St. Patrick's Church in the Strip District.
 During the Great Depression, he organized a food-relief program and helped the homeless and unemployed find shelter.

 Cox's Army

-In January 1932, Cox led a march of 20,000 unemployed Pennsylvanians, dubbed "Cox's Army", on Washington, D.C, the largest demonstration to date in the nation's capital.
+In January 1932, Cox led a march of 20,000 unemployed Pennsylvanians, dubbed "Cox's Army", on Washington, D.C, the largest demonstration to that date in the nation's capital.
 He hoped the action would stir Congress to start a public works program and to increase the inheritance tax to 70%.
 Even Pennsylvania's Republican governor Gifford Pinchot backed Cox's march.
 Pinchot hoped Cox would back his own hopes to wrest away the Republican nomination for president away from Hoover.
 Cox had other plans.

 Herbert Hoover was sufficiently embarrassed by the march that a full-scale investigation was launched against Cox.
-The Republican National Committee wanted to know how Cox was able to purchase enough gasoline to get the marchers to Washington, suggesting the Vatican, or Democratic supporters of Al Smith funded the operation.
+The Republican National Committee wanted to know how Cox was able to purchase enough gasoline to get the marchers to Washington, suggesting the Vatican, or Democratic supporters of Al Smith, funded the operation.
 It turned out that Andrew Mellon had quietly ordered his Gulf Oil gas stations to dispense free gas to the marchers.
 This proved to be the pretext for Hoover to remove Mellon from his post as Secretary of the Treasury.